starbased-co/lazyvim-nix/README.md

 **Options:**

-- **`"latest"` (default)**: Gets the exact versions LazyVim specifies
+- **`"latest"` (default)**: Ensures you get the latest plugin versions
+  - For plugins where LazyVim specifies a version: uses that exact version
+  - For plugins without specified versions: uses the latest release at the time of the last LazyVim update
-  - Uses nixpkgs when it has the required version
+  - Uses nixpkgs when it matches the required version, otherwise builds from source
-  - Builds from source when a specific version is needed

-- **`"nixpkgs"`**: Uses pre-built packages from nixpkgs
+- **`"nixpkgs"`**: Prioritizes stability and pre-built packages
-  - Prefers nixpkgs packages when available
+  - Always uses nixpkgs versions when available
-  - Falls back to source builds for plugins not in nixpkgs
+  - Only builds from source when LazyVim specifies a version not available in nixpkgs
+  - Provides maximum stability by relying on tested nixpkgs packages

+### Plugin Versioning

+This flake captures plugin versions at the time of each LazyVim release:

+1. **When LazyVim specifies a version** (rare): That exact version is used
+2. **When no version is specified** (most plugins): The latest GitHub release/commit at update time is captured

+This means:
+- You get reproducible builds with consistent plugin versions
+- Plugin versions are tied to LazyVim releases, not your system build time
+- The `"latest"` strategy replicates a fresh LazyVim installation from that point in time
+- **Note:** This may include bleeding-edge plugin versions that could have regressions

 ### Updating Plugins